RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Notes-for-setting-up-your-build-environment-on-OSX.md

 ## Qt

-We removed support for Qt4 after our vesrion 3.9.1 release.
+We removed support for Qt4 after our version 3.9.1 release.
 We now require Qt5 instead.

 An easy way to install it is through Homebrew: